ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

       },
   ]
 ```
-→ Two new secondary IP ranges are being added for pods and services, allowing for better resource allocation in the Kubernetes cluster.
+→ Two new secondary IP ranges are being added to the private subnetwork for pods and services.

 **Details**
 - **Name**: private-subnet-1